Looking Closely at the Growth Curve for Olaplex Holdings Inc. (OLPX)

 Telsey Advisory Group, on the other hand, stated in their research note that they expect to see OLPX reach a price target of $34.
 The rating they have provided for OLPX stocks is “Outperform” according to the report published on October 25th, 2021.

-During the last 5 trading sessions, OLPX rose by +13.89%, in comparison to the 20-day moving average.
-In addition, Olaplex Holdings Inc. saw 15.14% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OLPX fell by -3.76%, in comparison to the 20-day moving average, which settled at $26.09.
+In addition, Olaplex Holdings Inc. saw 13.92% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for OLPX